MekkiZ/LitReviews-Website/README.md

 # LiTReview

 ## Description
-This a website to market a product allowing a community of users to consult or request book reviews on demand.
+This a website ( On Django ) to market a product allowing a community of users to consult or request book reviews on demand.

 ## Setup
 Create a virtualenv for the project with Python 3.10
 ```